stevemorris/Circuitry/README.md

 Circuitry requires Ruby 1.9.
 You run the application from the command line as follows:

-    bin/circuitry <CircuitName>
+    bin/circuitry circuit -d path

-where CircuitName is the name of the main circuit whose inputs and outputs will be simulated.
-This circuit can include other circuits in it's definition.
+where *circuit* is the name of the main circuit whose inputs and outputs will be simulated, and where *path* is the path to the circuit definitions folder.
+The *path* must be preceded by the *-d* option flag.

-Circuit definitions are loaded from the *circuits* folder by default.
-Alternatively, you can prepend a folder name and slash to load from a subfolder of the *circuits* folder instead:

-    bin/circuitry [OptionalFolderName/][CircuitName]

-Some sample circuits are defined in the file circuits/examples/sample_circuits.rb.
-To try out Circuitry with the sample FullAdder circuit, run the following command:
+[Note the *circuit* you specify is the starting circuit for the simulation, but this circuit can reference other circuits in its definition.]

+Below is an example of how to run Circuitry with the sample FullAdder circuit provided in the examples folder:

-    bin/circuitry examples/FullAdder
+    bin/circuitry FullAdder -d examples

 ## Circuit Definition Format

-Circuit definitions are stored in one or more text files in the *circuits* folder by default, or optionally in a subfolder of the *circuits* folder.
-The application automatically loads all files in the *circuits* folder, or a specified subfolder, that have a .rb extension.
+Circuit definitions are stored in one or more text files in the folder specified after the *-d* command line option.
+The application automatically loads all files in that folder that have a .rb extension.

-Each circuit must have a unique name, with no spaces or special characters.
+Each circuit must have a unique name.
 The format of a circuit definition must follow this structure:

-    CircuitName = {
+    Circuitry["CircuitName"] = {
       'input1' => 'output1',
       .
       .